gyuho/learn/doc/etcd_raft_algorithm/README.md

   leader** that accepts log entries from clients, and replicates them on other servers(followers) telling them when it is safe to apply log entries to their state machines.
 When a leader fails or gets disconnected from other servers, then the algorithm elects a new leader.
+In normal operation, there is **exactly one and only leader** and all of the other servers are followers.
+  A leader must keep sending heartbeats to maintain its authority.
+  A leader handles all requests from clients.
 - **`client`**: A client requests that **a leader append a new log entry**.
   Then the leader writes and replicates them to its followers.
 A client does **not need to know which machine is the leader**, sending write requests to any machine in the cluster.
-If a client requests to a follower, the request will be returned and the client is notified what the current leader is.
+If a client sends request to followers, the followers redirects to the current leader (Raft paper §5.1).
 - **`follower`**: A follower is completely passive, issuing no RPCs and only responds to incoming RPCs from candidates and leaders.
+All servers start as followers.
+If a follower receives no communication(heartbeat), it becomes a candidate to start an election.
 - **`candidate`**: A candidate is used to elect a new leader.
-- **_`...`_**: ...
+It's a state between `follower` and `leader`.
+If a candidate receives votes from the majority of a cluster, it becomes the new leader.
+- **`term`**: *Raft* divides time into `term`s of arbitrary duration, indexed with consecutive integers.
+Each terms begins with an *election*.
+And if the election ends with no leader (split vote), it creates a new `term`. *Raft* ensures that each `term` has at most one leader in the given `term`.

 [↑ top](#etcd-raft-algorithm)
 <br><br><br><br>